How to build an online store in 6 steps

-All right, your business decided to go online or transform the existing customer experience, and it already sounds like a plan.
+All right, your business decided to go online or transform the existing online shop, and it already sounds like a plan.
 To make it more effective, we recommend you devise a detailed business plan with actionable milestones, OKRs and KPIs.

 Yep, sometimes that’s even more difficult than to find a soul mate...

-But we’ll now share with you 5 simple, but not obvious tips on how to choose a perfect e-commerce development partner.
+But we’ll now share with you 5 simple, but not obvious tips on how to hire an ecommerce developer or agency.

 1/ Explore their previous work and experience